cilium/cilium/Documentation/admin.rst

 containers and Cilium must support a modern version of BPF.
 For practical purposes, this means that the kernel must be 4.8.0 or newer.

-For version of Linux designed to be used as a container runtime, this is often the case already, as such distributions frequently update their default kernels.
+For a version of Linux designed to be used as a container runtime, this is often the case already, as such distributions frequently update their default kernels.
 For example:

 * `CoreOS stable <https://coreos.com/releases/>`_ is already at 4.9.9 as of March 2017.